Your Council Tax bill 2017/18

 Is there any financial help available to reduce my charge?

 Yes, Council Tax Reduction is a means tested financial support for people liable to pay Council Tax charge: you (and your partner) must have less than £16,000 in savings (unless you are entitled to the Guaranteed Credit component of Pension Credit) and be on a low income or claim state benefit to qualify.
-Alternatively, if you have another person living with you, who is not your partner and who is on a low income, you may apply for Second Adult Reduction; this may lead to an award of up to 25% off your Council Tax bill.
+Alternatively, if you have another person living with you, who is not your partner and who is on a low income, you may apply for Second Adult Reduction and could receive a reduction off your Council Tax bill.

 Please view our Council Tax Reduction page for more details on how to apply.